 Field: Modern Europe; Advisor: Pedersen; Year: 2013

-Prior to this project, I studied history of Mandate Palestine as a case study for British inter-war environmental policies.
-I examined human-animal relations in Palestine and the emergence of British animal charity organizations in the region, with regards to national tensions and imperialism.
+Prior to this research project, I studied the history of Mandate Palestine as a case study for British inter-war environmental policies.
+I examined human-animal divide in Palestine and the emergence of British animal charity organizations in the region, with regards to national tensions and imperialism.
 This research brought together documents in English, Hebrew and Arabic and presented the intersection of law and nature.

-I am part of the New York–Cambridge Training Collaboration in modern British history.
+Since 2014, I have been part of the New York–Cambridge Training Collaboration in modern British history.

-Fields of interest include International History, British History, and Science and Technology Studies (STS).
-I also worked and taught in the field of Modern Middle East.
+My fields of interest include International History, British History, and Science and Technology Studies (STS).
+I also completed the qualification exam and taught in the field of Modern Middle East.